 Topic: In mid-November, Living Wage calculations will be released across the country to coincide with International Living Wage Week November 14-20th.
 Join Anastasia French, Provincial Manager of Living Wage for Families BC, Iglika Ivanova, from the Canadian Centre for Policy Alternatives, and representatives from participating communities to shed light on the 2022 calculations - what has changed, and what this means for individuals and households and the ability to make ends meet in Canada today.

 The BC CoP is a committed group of individuals with a common desire to learn from each other, to enable professional self- development, and to build capacities of their local poverty reduction initiatives.
-The group comes together to share information, experiences and best practices, strengthen collaboration, and better respond to poverty-related issues in their communities.
+The group comes together on a bi-monthly basis to share information, experiences and best practices, strengthen collaboration, and better respond to poverty-related issues in their communities.